 Dinner Conversation Starter: Play this nuts, bolts and screws trivia game before dinner tonight.
 Then you can discuss the fascinating world of hardware while you eat.

 Learn More: About the history of nuts and bolts in America.

 At Home Family Fun: Try one of the projects from The Kitchen Pantry Scientist: Chemistry for Kids: Homemade Science Experiments and Activities Inspired by Awesome Chemists, Past and Present by Liz Lee Heinecke .

 Read Aloud: Read the biography that goes with whichever experiment you choose.

-Outing Idea: Visit or make a plan to visit the Science Museum of Minnesota (advanced reservations are currently required).
+Outing Idea: Visit or make a plan to visit the Science Museum of Minnesota.